rahatmirazdev/the-royal-palace-client/README.md

 - Google login option.
 - Password verification with specific criteria.
 - Toast notifications for successful login or registration.

-## Apartment Page

-- Display all apartments with image, floor number, block name, apartment number, rent, and agreement button.
-- Store apartment information in the database manually.
-- Apply pagination and search functionality based on rent range.

 ## User Dashboard